 Blog #1: Solving the Fashion Fit Crisis with Open Source Tech

 One of the key findings of my research is that many professional fitting tools tend to produce avatars that are “too smooth” or perfectly symmetrical.
 Such models do not take into account the realities of age, including the distribution of body fat, contours of muscle, sagging and asymmetry.
-To fill this gap, I am using MakeHuman for parametric modeling and MeshLab to clean and process 3D point clouds to create a more realistic human form.
+To fill this gap, I am using MakeHuman for parametric modelling and MeshLab to clean and process 3D point clouds to create a more realistic human form.

 No comments: